Since I was a little kid, springtime has always been synonym with foraging and cooking with wild herbs.

 For years in this season, our table has been filled with dishes featuring wild garlic, wild hop shoots, mauve leaves, dandelion, and nettle.
-Usually, we would keep things simple and stir fry the herbs quickly before throwing them in a frittata or a savory tart, or directly on a plate as a side for meat or hard boiled eggs.
-Sometimes, we would do risotto or pasta or even soup –a simple minestrone with legumes and grains and whatever vegetables the season offered.
+Usually, we would keep things simple and stir fry the herbs quickly before throwing them into a frittata or a savoury tart, or serving them as a side for meat or hard boiled eggs.
+Sometimes, we would do risotto or pasta or a minestrone with legumes and grains and whatever vegetables the season offered.

 Wild Garlic Spaghetti with Chilli Oil

 Bring a large pot of salted water to the boil.

 When boiling furiously, add the spaghetti (do not break them, just push them down slowly with a wooden spoon until they are submerged).

 Meanwhile, make the sauce.
 Heat the oil in a large skillet over medium heat, add chilies and let them fry for 30 seconds, then add the garlic leaves and sauté them until wilted, about 2 minutes.
 Season with salt and pepper.

 Drain the spaghetti while still al dente and add them to the skillet with the sauce.
 Toss everything for a minute over medium-high heat, adding a splash of cooking water to bring it all together.
 Serve right away.